The 32-LED array gives tremendous brightness. Three light modes give the option of extended run time. Mounts on wall or can be fixed to ground spikes.

 A few faulty units.
 Some buyers complain of dim light.

 Produces a variety of colors.
 Stands out in gardens and landscaped areas.
-Solar powered w/bright light.
+Solar-powered with bright light.
 Excellent customer service.

 Not very durable; delicate pieces must be handled with care.
 Smaller than some expected.